Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Conclusion

-The results of learned precision matrix results provide a deeper understanding of the spatiotemporal relationships in traffic forecasting.
-The spatial precision matrix shows a sparse structure, indicating that the underlying data structure is a graph.
-This aligns well with the road network, as the sparse structure corresponds to the connections between different roads in the network.
-Furthermore, the temporal precision matrix shows a first-order relationship, which is intuitive as it implies that the temporal dependencies in the data can be modeled as a first-order graph.
-This indicates that the proposed method effectively captures the underlying road network structure and temporal dependencies in the traffic speed forecasting data.

-We also can find that the distribution of the traffic speed data can be modeled by using the sparsity of the precision matrix.
-This is a well-known property of Gaussian Markov Random Fields (GMRF) \cite{rue2005gaussian}.
-As a future work, it could be proposed to use GMRF by incorporating the road network structure and first-order temporal relationship.
+In the course of our study, we encountered several limitations within the proposed method, highlighting key future research directions to focus on and improve.
+One of the limitations is the reliance on a multivariate Gaussian distribution as the component distributions in the mixture model.
+While this offers mathematical convenience and computational efficiency, it may not fully encapsulate the complexities and non-linearities inherent in real-world traffic data.
+Future research could explore the integration of non-Gaussian distributions or more complex probabilistic models that can better capture the non-linear and non-normal characteristics of traffic flow.
+Another limitations is related to the assumption of a Kronecker product structure for the covariance matrix may not always accurately capture the complex interdependencies in real-world traffic data.
+This assumption can be a strong assumption since the covariance matrix can have a different structure.
+As a result, exploring more efficient and effective ways to parameterize the covariance matrix would be a potential research direction.
+This can lead to more accurate modeling of the complex spatiotemporal dependencies in traffic data.
+Another research direction is related to the structure of the precision matrix.
+It could be proposed to use Gaussian Markov Random Fields (GMRF) \cite{rue2005gaussian} by incorporating the road network structure and first-order temporal relationship.
 This approach would allow for more accurate modeling of the dependencies between different roads in the network.
 Additionally, an underlying spatiotemporal graph could also be assumed to directly model the sparse spatiotemporal precision ($\Lambda^k \in \mathbb{R}^{NQ\times NQ}$) without assuming a matrix normal distribution.
 This approach could provide further insights into the relationships between traffic speeds at different locations and at different times.

+{ Finally, an important future research direction is to establish a formal \textbf{convergence guarantee} for the proposed method.
+While the current framework effectively learns the covariance matrix and mixture components in a data-driven manner, similar to previous works on covariance estimation \citep{shukla2024tic, seitzer2022pitfalls, immer2024effective} this paper does not provide a theoretical analysis of its convergence properties.
+Providing a formal convergence guarantee would offer greater confidence in the stability and robustness of the method, especially in critical applications like traffic forecasting and risk-sensitive domains such as financial markets and energy systems. }